 Here is a small selection of the convincing video stats I mentioned in the articles:

 - On mobile phones, video consumption rises by 100% annually (source).

-- By the year 2022, supposedly, more than 82% of all consumer internet traffic will come from online videos (source).
+- By 2022, more than 82% of consumer internet traffic will supposedly come from online videos (source).

 - According to 51% of marketing professionals, the video format gets the best return on investment (source).

 - It can increase the click-through rate by 96% (source).

-So, instead of or complementary to building your own following on video platforms like YouTube, you can also take advantage of video ads to reach potential customers and increase your brand recognition.
+So, instead of or complementary to building your following on video platforms like YouTube, you can use video ads to reach potential customers and increase your brand recognition.

-In this context, you may also want to look at my article about Google Search Ads.
+You may also look at my article about Google Search Ads in this context.

 So if you have a limited video ad production budget, your first choice could be YouTube bumper ads.

 Another alternative to YouTube Ads is Facebook video ads.

-Unless your ad isn’t clicked or your video isn’t watched for more than 10 seconds, you don’t pay for views.
+You don’t pay for views unless your ad isn’t clicked or your video isn’t watched for more than 10 seconds.

 I’ve already discussed chatbots in-depth in this article, and they are pretty helpful in personalization and artificial intelligence.

-They can be used as 24-hour customer support to qualify leads, help clients find what they’re looking for, and much more.
+They can be used as 24-hour customer support to qualify real estate leads, help clients find what they’re looking for, and much more.

 It’s basically some sort of virtual “concierge.”

 The more data different chatbot tools gather, the more intelligent they can become, provided the relevant tool uses machine learning in their algorithms.

 An interesting statistic from 2019 is that 80% of businesses claimed they wanted to start using chatbots that same year (source).